astroChasqui/q2/README.md

 Data
 ----

 You wont be able to use all the package features without the associated data, particularly the model atmospheres and isochrone grids.
-These files are large and I haven't yet figured out the best way of sharing them.
-In the meantime send me an email and ask me for a zip or tar file with the Data folder.
+Use <a href="http://astro.astrochasqui.webfactional.com/">this link</a> to download the data and make sure it is extracted into the q2/Data folder.

 Contact info
 ------------